West Lothian: History

-Prior to 1925, the county was formally called the "county of Linlithgow" or Linlithgowshire, although the name West Lothian had long been used as an informal alternative name.
-Following a petition by the county council the government changed the name formally to "Westlothian" under the Westlothian (Bathgate District) Water Order Confirmation Act 1925, which received royal assent on 27 March 1925.
-In May 1927 the county council resolved that West Lothian should be written as two words rather than one.
-The Local Government (Scotland) Act 1947 subsequently gave statutory confirmation for the two word version of the name.

-In the Second World War the county adopted during Warship Week the destroyer HMS Wallace raising over £547,000 in donations.
-Many of the houses built for the expanding population during the 19th and 20th century were of poor quality, necessitating the building of thousands of council houses in the latter part of the 20th century, especially at Livingston, where several smaller settlements were historically mining villages.
-Under the New Towns Act of 1946, Livingston was designated as a New Town on 16 April 1962.

-Heavy industry in the county declined after the Second World War, and the last shale oil mine closed in 1962.
-In 1975, as a result of the Local Government (Scotland) Act 1973, the boundaries of West Lothian were adjusted, so that some western areas of Midlothian were added to the country, while some West Lothian settlements became part of Falkirkshire and Edinburgh.
-The 1973 Act abolished the counties, burghs, and districts, instead creating a system of regions and districts.
-West Lothian was made a district of Lothian region but lost the burgh of Bo'ness and the district of Bo'ness to Falkirk district of Central Region, the burgh of Queensferry and the district of Kirkliston and part of Winchburgh to Edinburgh district of Lothian Region.
+In 1975, as a result of the Local Government (Scotland) Act 1973, the boundaries of West Lothian were adjusted: the 1973 Act abolished the traditional counties and burghs, instead creating a system of Regions and Districts.
+West Lothian was made a district of Lothian Region but lost the burgh of Bo'ness and the district of Bo'ness to Falkirk District of Central Region, and the burgh of Queensferry and the district of Kirkliston plus part of Winchburgh to the Edinburgh district of Lothian Region.
 It gained East Calder and West Calder districts from Midlothian.
 The two-tier system was abolished by the Local Government etc. (Scotland) Act 1994, and the district of West Lothian was made into a unitary council area named West Lothian Council.